barrycarr/linked_list/README.md

 `ofSeq` accepts any `Sequence`; `ofCollection` accepts collection types such as arrays, array slices, sets, and ranges.

+## Documentation

+Public types and functions include Swift documentation comments.
+In Xcode, use Quick Help or build generated documentation for detailed behavior, parameters, return values, and failure cases.

 ## Operators

 | Operator | Purpose | Example |